 Birthdays are important.
-We do not celebrate with parties or whole class treats, but parents are welcome to have a treat for their child only during lunch on the student's birthday.
+We do not celebrate with parties or whole class treats.
+Items such as cakes, cupcakes, cakepops, ice cream, or other similar items will not be allowed to classes except on Valentine's Day.
+Parents are welcome to bring a special treat for their child during lunch on the student's birthday on the stage in our family seating area.
 Treat bags, flowers or balloons are not to be distributed under any circumstances.